haariswaqas/Project-3/README.md

 Student Profile: Students can view and manage their profile information and academic records.

 Course List and Registration: Students can browse and register for courses for the semester.
+Assignments: Students can view upcoming assignments with their content and due dates.

 Timetable: The application generates individual timetables for students based on their registered courses.

 (To be developed) Fees Payment: Students can view their tuition fees and make online payments.

-(To be developed) Assignments, Projects, and Labs: Faculty members can create and manage academic tasks.
+(To be developed) Projects, and Labs: Faculty members can create and manage academic tasks.
+Structure will be identical to the Assignments feature.

 (To be developed) Exams: Students can view exam schedules and access their results securely.